The Park People

 How can I get free and low-cost trees?

-If you are a resident of the City and County of Denver, you may apply for free or low-cost trees through our Denver Digs Trees program.
-Tree applications are available in early January and due February 15.
-Tree distribution day is Saturday April 20, 2024.
+If you would like to plant at a property within the City and County of Denver, you may apply for free or low-cost trees through our Denver Digs Trees program.
+Tree applications open in early January and are due February 15.
+Tree pick up is April 24- 26th 2025.

 If you are not a resident of the City and County of Denver, check out our annual Tree Sale held in conjunction with the Denver Digs Trees distribution.